 CHOCTAWATCHEE RIVER and HOLMES CREEK (Northwest of Panama City)

-A respectable Holmes Creek redear sunfish.
+A hefty Holmes Creek redear sunfish.

 For river and stream lovers in Florida's Panhandle, the Choctawatchee River and Holmes Creek are ideal, particularly for shellcracker (redear sunfish) aficionados.
 Shellcracker usually bed in quieter waters during April and remain active through the early-fall months.
 Multiple redear sunfish greater than 10 inches (several of which were greater than 1 lb each) were found in Holmes Creek during FWC electrofishing surveys in fall 2013.
 The presence of snags and log jams that often span the width of the river can make navigation in Holmes Creek difficult.
 A logjam spanning almost the entire width of the river in a bend below Culpepper Landing makes navigation downstream fairly hazardous at this time.
 Despite the increased river levels from the summer rains, Live Oak Landing boat ramp remains extremely steep and boaters should use caution.
 If boating around in smaller creeks off the main channel and sloughs of the Choctawhatchee River or Holmes Creek during the late spring and summer months, be sure to also try for some redbreast sunfish, stumpknocker (spotted sunfish), and warmouth.
 Worms, crickets, and grass shrimp are favorite baits.